GenomicsAotearoa/Pangenome-Graphs-Workshop/simulate_and_compare.md

 ### A script to simulate and compare variant calls generated using linear method (`bwa mem`) and graph method (`vg giraffe`)

 This script [sim_vc_compare.sh](https://github.com/nuzla/Pangenome-Graphs-Workshop/blob/main/Scripts/sim_vc_compare.sh) peforms the below tasks; (_Nesi folder : /nesi/nobackup/ga03793/pg_workshop/vc_compare_script/_)
-1. Simulate new sequence with predefined SNPs and INDELs count usnig [simuG](https://github.com/yjx1217/simuG) and create ground truth VCF file (call it as `groud_truth.vcf`)
+1. Simulate new sequence with predefined SNPs and INDELs count usnig [simuG](https://github.com/yjx1217/simuG) and create ground truth VCF file (call it as `ground_truth.vcf`)
 2. Simulate reads from the new sequence with with specific coverage depth and read length using `wgsim`
 3. Map the reads with the reference using `bwa mem` and generate VCF file (call it as `simulated.vcf`)
-4. Compare groud_truth.vcf and simulated.vcf using `bcftools isec` and generate a report
+4. Compare `ground_truth.vcf` and `simulated.vcf` using `bcftools isec` and generate a report
 5. Repeat steps 3 and 4 using `vg giraffe`
 6. Generate a comparision stats report